sachinmloecher/Simple-Shell/REPORT.md

 The Aim of this project was building a shell and understanding how a shell works.

-This Report aims to go over the phases of how we built this project.
+This Report aims to go over the phases of how we implemented this project.

+### Summary
+The 'sshell' is a program that executes user inputted jobs.
+Its features include:
+1. Built in commands ('exit', 'pwd', 'cd')
+2. User commands with optional arguments ('ls', 'echo'...)
+3. Piping commands (|)
+4. Two forms of output redirection (>>, >)

 ### Phase 0 - Preliminary Work